spdx/licensegenplugin/README.md

+# Archive Status
+This repository has been moved to archive status as of 9 January 2022.

 # licensegenplugin
 Maven plugin for generating the license data from the license list XML repository.
 The plugin supports various validation functions and the creation of license data from the license-xml source.